-You’re in the market for a new home but can’t decide between building custom or purchasing a spec, or speculative, home.
+You’re in the market for a new home but can’t decide between building custom or purchasing a spec home.
 It’s important to understand the difference between the two and how your budget, life stage, and personality will influence your choice.

 A Matter of Involvement